Devishri23/responsive-internship-board/README.md

 # Responsive Internship Board

-A responsive and accessible internship listing interface built using HTML, CSS, and JavaScript without using any framework.

-Project Overview
+## Project Description

-The Responsive Internship Board allows users to search and filter internship opportunities by keyword and domain.
+Responsive Internship Board is a simple and accessible web application that helps users find and explore internship opportunities.

-The interface is designed to work smoothly on:

-* Mobile
-* Tablet
-* Desktop
+The website is responsive and works across mobile, tablet, and desktop devices.

-Internship information is loaded dynamically from a JSON file.
+Internship data is loaded dynamically from a JSON file using JavaScript.

-Features
+## Features

+* Responsive design for mobile, tablet, and desktop
+* Internship listings loaded from JSON
-*  Search internships by title, domain, location, mode, or skills
+* Search internships by:

+  * Title
+  * Domain
+  * Skills
 * Filter internships by domain
-*  Responsive design for mobile, tablet, and desktop
-*  Accessible form labels and keyboard navigation
-*  Dynamic internship cards using JavaScript
-*  Internship data loaded from JSON
+* Empty state when no internship matches the search
 * Error state when internship data cannot be loaded
-*  Empty state when no internship matches the search
+* Loading state while data is being fetched
-*  Keyboard-friendly controls
+* Keyboard-friendly navigation
+* Visible focus indicators
+* Accessible form labels
+* Apply Now / View Internship interaction with internship selection alert

-Technologies Used
+## Technologies Used

 * HTML5
 * CSS3